Costa Rica landscape

 Who actually shows up on a Rentista

+Read enough Rentista forum threads and the same profiles keep surfacing.
 Midwestern couples in their fifties who pulled the early-retirement trigger.
 Canadians with a few rental properties who got tired of digging out their driveway.
 FIRE achievers in their thirties and forties living off dividends, looking for a base where the time zone doesn’t wreck their workday.

 The pull is consistent.
 Costa Rica sits on US Central Time, so Zoom calls don’t get weird.
 The Pura Vida thing — the unhurried, friendly, “tomorrow’s fine” energy — is genuinely a real cultural feature, not just a tourism slogan.
 And foreign income isn’t taxed.

-What that $2,500 figure really means
+What the $2,500 figure really means

-Here’s the wrinkle.
-The DGME (Costa Rica’s immigration agency) doesn’t want a screenshot of your bank app showing the right number.
+On the surface it sounds simple — show $2,500/month in stable income.
+The wrinkle is that DGME (Costa Rica’s immigration agency) doesn’t want a screenshot of your bank app.
 They want a recognized bank to formally certify, in writing, that you’ve been receiving at least $2,500/month for the past two years and that this is expected to continue.
+The document is called a carta bancaria.

-But sit down with a Costa Rican immigration attorney and you’ll hear this option recommended a lot.
-Home-country banks — even big US ones — often have no template for the kind of certification Costa Rica wants.
+When freelancers and self-employed applicants hit this wall, they pivot to path two — the $60K deposit option.
+Park $60,000 in a Costa Rican bank structured to disburse $2,500/month back for 24 months.
+Sounds inefficient (you’re basically paying yourself), but sit down with a Costa Rican immigration attorney and you’ll hear this option recommended a lot.
+Home-country banks (even big US ones) often have no template for the certification Costa Rica wants.
 Lawyers end up doing two or three rounds of back-and-forth with bank officers who’ve never written one before.

 The 6-to-9-month wait isn’t a joke